OpenMeasurement/virtual_ID_research/README.md

 ## Road Map
-The privacy-preserving measurement is a fast-evolving field.
+Privacy-preserving measurement is a fast-evolving field.
 We wish to implement multiple VID assignment strategies that fit different needs and situations.
 In particular we’d like to follow the roadmap below:

-- Provide synthetic data,
+- Provide synthetic data
-	- Synthetic impression data generation,
+	- Synthetic impression data generation
-	- Provide detailed simulations of the various VID assignment methods developed,
+	- Provide detailed simulations of the various VID assignment methods developed
-- Detail problematic issues regarding TV/Linear data and develop practical solutions,
+- Detail problematic issues regarding TV/linear data and develop practical solutions
-	- Address specific time slot for TV shows,
+	- Address specific time slot for TV shows
-	- Design the concept of “cookie” for TV/Linear viewership,
+	- Design the concept of “cookie” for TV/linear viewership
-- Modify the VID assignment algorithm for correct frequency estimation,
+- Modify the VID assignment algorithm for correct frequency estimation
-	- Simulate the long tail TV/Linear,
+	- Simulate the long tail TV/linear
-	- Explore possible modification of the original VID assignment,
+	- Explore possible modification of the original VID assignment
-- Towards private cross-media measurement,
+- Towards private cross-media measurement
-	- Detail the difference of digital cookie and TV/Linear device,
+	- Detail the difference of digital cookie and TV/linear device
-	- Design cross-media VID assignment algorithms,
+	- Design cross-media VID assignment algorithms
 	- Test/simulate cross-media VID assignment

 Here is an in-depth exploration of the issues ahead of our road:

 ### Provide synthetic impression records
-While we are committed to share a sample of our TV/Linear viewership data, we understand that accessing the data may not be possible for most people interested in demoing the VID assignment algorithms.
-As an alternative, we would like to provide easily-accessible synthetic data with the desired properties in order to facilitate more contribution to make this repo useful for those interested.
+While we are committed to sharing a sample of our TV/linear viewership data, we understand that accessing the data may not be possible for most people interested in demoing the VID assignment algorithms.
+As an alternative, we would like to provide easil accessible synthetic data with the desired properties in order to facilitate additional contributions to make this repo useful for those interested.

-### Explain and Address issues specific to TV/Linear viewership records
+### Explain and address issues specific to TV/linear viewership records
-The methodologies to measure effectiveness of TV/Linear ads and digital ads vary significantly.
+The methodologies to measure effectiveness of TV/linear ads and digital ads vary significantly.
-Unlike digital data, only a fraction of the TV/Linear data is available which in turn requires us to extrapolate information from a panel of households to the entire population based on a weighting methodology.
-Furthermore, TV/Linear viewership comes in batches of impressions lacking a specific time ordering (that is hundreds of thousands of impressions for a single ad that airs during a program).
+Unlike digital data, only a fraction of the TV/linear data is available which in turn requires us to extrapolate information from a panel of households to the entire population based on a weighting methodology.
+Furthermore, TV/linear viewership comes in batches of impressions lacking a specific time ordering (that is hundreds of thousands of impressions for a single ad that airs during a program).
 Therefore a typical reach curve (as a function of number of impressions) is not as smooth as a digital reach curve.

- Another important difference is that for digital ads, the reach curve usually indicates the *number of unique people reached* as a function of *unique cookies reached* -- so the problem boils down to the mapping from people to cookies.
-However, in the TV/Linear viewership, the devices are identified by a unique household identifier and therefore, the so-called cookie resolution problem does not enter the reach/frequency calculation process.
+Another important difference is that for digital ads, the reach curve usually indicates the *number of unique people reached* as a function of *unique IDs reached* -- so the problem boils down to the mapping from people to IDs.
+However, in the TV/linear viewership, the devices are identified by a unique household identifier and therefore, posing different challenges to ID resolution.

  A related issue is that TV shows air at specific time slots and are not available at all times unlike most content provided by digital publishers.
-The timestamp of each impression carries relevant information to viewership patterns and thus it would be inappropriate to “smear” out the impressions into a smooth reach curve as is required by basic VID assignment methodologies.
+The timestamp of each impression carries relevant information to viewership patterns and thus it would not be suitable to “smear” out the impressions into a smooth reach curve as is required by basic VID assignment methodologies.

- The last difference is that co-viewership is very common for Linear/TV viewerships, and currently not many personalization techniques exist.
-A simple minimalistic approach is to start from a viewership survey and add a probabilistic step in the VID assignment algorithm.
+The last difference is that co-viewership is very common for linear viewership and addressability is not widespead.
+A simple approach is to start from viewership and add probabilistic steps in the VID assignment algorithm.
 The reliability of such approaches are subject to further research, and a more direct measurement may be required for a convincing final measurement report.

 ### Getting the frequency right
 We have shown in the notebooks that fitting reach curves to mixtures of deltas does not result in a correct reach/frequency estimation.
-More precisely, the long algebraic tail of TV/Linear viewership does not follow a mixture of delta activity distribution functions.
+More precisely, the long algebraic tail of TV/linear viewership does not follow a mixture of delta activity distribution functions.
 Therefore, more care should be taken to get the frequency estimation right.
 We believe a small modification to the original suggestion of VID assignment can faithfully predict the frequency for a wide range of exposures.

 ### Towards private cross-media measurement.
 Of course the final desired product is a fully functional cross-media measurement VID assignment platform.
-In order to achieve this goal, we have to combine all the solutions above and research the applicability of the VID algorithm across TV/Linear and digital impressions.
+In order to achieve this goal, we have to combine all the solutions above and research the applicability of the VID algorithm across TV/linear and digital impressions.